Uma Sudhir: Biography

 Born in the city of Thiruvananthapuram, Uma spent her childhood in a number of cities around India such as Mumbai and Hyderabad, and eventually completed her schooling and her undergraduate studies in New Delhi.
 She entered the field of journalism through a one year programme at the Times School of Journalism in 1989 and began her career at The Times of India in New Delhi.
 She is noted have been the features editor of the newspaper during Miss Universe 1994 and was the one to cover Sushmita Sen winning the peagant.
-Uma married a peer journalist T.S.
-Sudhir and moved to the city of Hyderabad around August 1995.
+Uma married a peer journalist T. S. Sudhir and moved to the city of Hyderabad around August 1995.

-She was responsible for the political coverage of N. Chandrababu Naidu's rebellion againstN.
-T. Rama Rao in the state of Andhra Pradesh which began days after her shifting to its capital of Hyderabad.
+She was responsible for the political coverage of N. Chandrababu Naidu's rebellion against N. T. Rama Rao in the state of Andhra Pradesh which began days after her shifting to its capital of Hyderabad.
 During her employment at the Times Group, she had also been involved in working with its business news, The Economic Times.
 In 1998, Uma moved to the new television channel Star News (later renamed to NDTV).
 Over the following period, she was appointed as the resident editor in the city of Hyderabad and eventually became the executive editor of the South Indian division of the television network of NDTV.